JunSeongLee1102/2023-Kaggle-Stanford-Ribonanza-RNA-Folding/README.md

 # 2023-Kaggle-Stanford-Ribonanza-RNA-Folding
-Codes and datasets that were used for the Stanford Ribonanza RNA Folding competition hosted by the Kaggle.
+Codes and dataset that were used for the Stanford Ribonanza RNA Folding competition hosted by the Kaggle.